-The Food Revolution is a concept developed by Jamie Oliver, a well known and successful celebrity chef, who wanted to personally challenge himself and find a way to “give back”.
+The Food Revolution is a concept developed by Jamie Oliver, a well known and successful celebrity chef, who wanted to personally challenge himself and find a way to “give back.”
 Realizing that he could create positive change through cooking, he decided to try to change the way people were eating, especially in the schools where children ate their meals every day.
-His concept was made into a television show in 2010, and for those who watched, we were in awe of the work he did to change the way people were eating in the small town he was visiting.
-When he arrived, there were some children that couldn’t even identify basic fruits and vegetables because they had never really eaten any of them!
-He worked hard to change the lunch menus in the local school, and in the homes of the residents as well.
+Oliver made his concept into a television show in 2010, and for those who watched, we were in awe of the work he did to change the way people were eating in the small town he was visiting.
+When he arrived, some children couldn’t even identify basic fruits and vegetables because they had never really eaten any of them!
+He worked hard to change the lunch menus in the local school and the residents’ homes.

 For some of us, the concept seems easy enough.
 Swap out the junk food and make healthier choices.
 For others, it’s really not that easy.
-Whether it was the confusion of navigating the world of nutritious food, lack of healthy options or the difficulty of getting out of bad habits, the town really pushed hard against this food “revolution”.
+Whether it was the confusion of navigating the world of nutritious food, lack of healthy options, or the difficulty of getting out of bad habits, the town pushed hard against this food “revolution.”
 Jamie Oliver pushed back.
-He believed in it and is still working hard creating a “national movement to change the way America eats”, and wants people to “stand up for REAL food!”
+He believed in it and is still working hard to create a “national movement to change the way America eats” and wants people to “stand up for REAL food!”

-We face these challenges on a daily basis with ourselves, and with our kids.
-We are constantly encouraging our children to “eat their vegetables”, but as they grow up, they need to learn to make their own healthy choices and know that those choices will affect the way the look and feel.
-They have to know and appreciate the benefits of “real” food.
+We face these challenges daily with ourselves and with our kids.
+We are always encouraging our children to “eat their vegetables,” but as they grow up, they need to learn to make their own healthy choices and know that those choices will affect the way they look and feel.
+They have to understand and appreciate the benefits of “real” food.

-Lindsey Shifley, a Mundelein resident, volunteer, and a local ambassador for the food revolution, is trying to spread the word about how changing the way we eat, could actually change your life.
+Lindsey Shifley, a Mundelein resident, volunteer, and local ambassador for the food revolution, is trying to spread the word about how changing the way we eat could actually change your life.
 She knows this first hand, as her reason for “cleaning up” her pantry and getting rid of the junk food is very close to her heart.
-She had been watching her young daughter struggle socially and academically for awhile, and she realized that the diagnosis most likely would be ADHD.
-She knew that she could take her daughter to the doctor, have her evaluated, and start her on a medication that would help her, but she decided before she took that step, she was going to give it her all trying some things at home first.
+She had been watching her young daughter struggle socially and academically for a while, and she realized that the diagnosis most likely would be ADHD.
+She knew that she could take her daughter to the doctor, have her evaluated, and start her on a medication that would help her, but Lindsey decided before she took that step, she would give it her all, trying some things at home first.

-She began her process by eliminating all refined food, all artificial colors and flavors and unnecessary preservatives from her family’s diet.
+She began her process by eliminating all refined food, all artificial colors and flavors, and unnecessary preservatives from her family’s diet.
 She began taking a more real and natural approach to the food she was feeding her family.
-It was difficult at first, but she knew the family had to be on board, or it wouldn’t work.
+It wasn’t easy at first, but she knew the family had to be on board, or it wouldn’t work.
 Her supportive husband stood by her, and the family began eating more clean than they ever had before.
 It was not easy, but pretty soon, it became second nature.
 The best part?
 Within four days, they noticed a change in their daughter at home.
-She was reading and had a complete change in her focus.
+She was reading and had a complete shift in her focus.
 She seemed happier too.
 Unfortunately, the school had not yet noticed any real changes.
 When Lindsey went in to meet with the school, one teacher admitted that she had heard that sometimes eliminating gluten and dairy can have some positive effects as well.
 Lindsey knew that this would be a real challenge, but willing to do anything to help her daughter become successful, she tried it.
 Within two weeks, the teacher had emailed her and said the changes were dramatically noticeable.
-At home, their daughter was almost symptom free.
+At home, their daughter was almost symptom-free.
 As they adjusted completely to clean eating, there were, of course, temptations.
 A slice of birthday cake at a friend’s party looked awfully good, and Lindsey knew that she had to let her daughter make her own choices.
-She, like many of us, have to make those decisions about food, and they aren’t always easy.
+Like many of us, she has to make those decisions about food, and they aren’t always easy.

 The Mundelein Food Revolution is a movement to try to revolutionize the way we eat.
-We all enjoy a splurge once in awhile, but eating healthy and clean on a regular basis, makes you feel better, have more energy, and is good for your body and mind.
-Lindsey is an ambassador for the food revolution here in Mundelein, and has organized a FREE community picnic to celebrate all things healthy.
+We all enjoy a splurge once in a while, but eating healthy and clean regularly, makes you feel better, have more energy, and is good for your body and mind.
+Lindsey is an ambassador for the food revolution here in Mundelein and has organized a FREE community picnic to celebrate all things healthy.
 Want details?
 Check it out: